Moonsong-Labs/storage-hub/README.md

 ## Overview

 StorageHub is a storage-optimized parachain codebase, designed to work with other Polkadot & Kusama parachains.
-It focuses on storing data efficiently and decentralizing access, while also enabling data to be accessed, used, and managed by other parachains.
-It will be possible for users to directly interact with the storage on the chain, but StorageHub also seeks to natively interoperate with existing parachains via XCM.
+It focuses on storing data efficiently and in a decentralized manner, while also enabling data to be accessed, used, and managed by other parachains.
+It will be possible for users to directly interact with StorageHub and their files stored there, but StorageHub mainly seeks to natively interoperate with existing parachains via XCM.

 ### Layout